 Evidence shows that tipped workers, 66 percent of whom are women, are much more likely to experience sexual harassment as a result of feeling dependent on tips.

-According to a joint report by the Restaurant Opportunities Centers United and Forward Together, the restaurant industry is responsible for more than a third of all sexual harassment claims.
+According to a by the Restaurant Opportunities Centers United and Forward Together, the restaurant industry is responsible for more than a third of all sexual harassment claims.
 The report found that more sexual harassment claims were found in states with the lowest possible tipped wage of $2.13.

 Vasquez said when she works as a bartender, older men will sometimes make inappropriate comments to her or their waitress.